 Figure 3 illustrates the annual participation, first round participation and reattendance rates between 2010 and 2018 by calendar year.
-It shows that participation indicators decreased after the start of three new programmes (BE, BS, TI), but thereafter recovered with an increasing trend in the 3 most recent years.
+It shows clearly that all participation indicators decreased after the start of three new programmes (BE, BS, TI), but thereafter recovered with an increasing trend in the 3 most recent years.

-Annual participation, first round participation and reattendance rates 2010-2018 by year (all programmes, ages 50- lowest level (dip) round 40% in 2014-2015 followed by a strong increase up to and including 2018.
+Annual participation, first round participation and reattendance rates 2018-2018 by year (all programmes, ages 50-69)

+Figure 4 presents age-specific participation rates for 2010-2018 by calendar year.
+All age groups show a similar evolution from a higher level in 2010 to a lowest level (dip) round 40% in 2014-2015 followed by a strong increase up to and including 2018.
 Interestingly, the youngest age group participated slightly more during the dip, whereas in recent years, women aged 65-69 had the highest participation rate.